Ludwinic1/purviewautomation/README.md

 <br>

-**Alternatively, to sign in with your own credentials or other options (Managed Identity, Environment Credentials, Azure CLI Credentials) use the Azure-Identity package instead of the Service Principal:**
+**Alternatively, to sign in with your own credentials or other options (Managed Identity, Environment Credentials, Azure CLI Credentials) instead of the Service Principal, use the Azure-Identity package:**

 ```pip install azure-identity```